Dental Concerns Plano, TX

 Dental Cavities

-Tooth cavities are caused by bacteria in the mouth.
-Bacteria in your mouth feed on the sugars and starches from the food you eat, producing an acidic byproduct that erodes the hard outer enamel of your teeth and causes cavities.
-Poor oral hygiene, such as not brushing and flossing regularly and not visiting the dentist for regular checkups, can also increase your risk for developing cavities.
-Dr. Sowell will typically fix a dental cavity by removing the decayed portion of the tooth and then filling the area with a composite resin, or a ceramic material.
-To learn about your cavity treatment options, see Replace mercury fillings.
+Too much bacteria in your mouth causes tooth cavities.
+Bacteria in your mouth feed on the sugars and starches from the food you eat.
+This produces an acidic byproduct that erodes the hard outer enamel of your teeth and causes cavities.
+Poor oral hygiene can also increase your risk of developing cavities.

 Gaps Between Teeth